Accurate0/lift_simulator/README.md

 ## Testing

 Various test files are included in the `test/inputs` directory, with some sample outputs available in the `examples` directory.

+Python scripts in the testing directory are for testing the program through the input files quickly.